car-axle-client/car-axle-client/README.md

 pnpm dev
 ```

-3. Output a release file
+3. Output a release file in the build folder.

 ```
 pnpm build